➡️ How does it work?

-We are planning to have the same format courses for grade 9, 10 and 11 students by March-April 2020.
+We are also planning to have the same format courses for grades 10 and 11 by March-April 2020.
 Stay tuned!

 ➡️ When is the best time to sign my child up for IntoMath?
 Beginning, middle or end of the school year?

 IntoMath could be a useful grade review tool right at the beginning of the year.
 It could also be used as a skill building tool for the current grade, which could significantly boost student’s confidence at school.